 Is there ever any doubt in your mind as to the mood of a coworker upon their arrival at work?
 Nonverbal communication is the single most powerful form of communication.
 More than the voice or even words, nonverbal communication cues you into what is on another person’s mind.
-The best communicators are sensitive to the power of the emotions and thoughts communicated nonverbally.
+The best communicators are sensitive to the power of emotions and thoughts communicated nonverbally.

 Nonverbal communication ranges from facial expression to body language.
 Gestures, signs, and use of space are also important in understanding nonverbal communication.
 Multicultural differences in body language, facial expression, use of space, and especially, gestures, are enormous and enormously open to misinterpretation.